China Student Visa: X1 and X2, the Residence Permit and Working While You Study

-Types of Visas and Who Needs What
+Types of Visa and Who Needs Which

 Financial Requirements: How Much You Need to Show